payu-india/CMS-Chatbot/reference/split settlements/onboarding-child-merchants-apis/copy-of-create-child-merchant-api.md

 ---
-title: Copy of Create Child Merchant API
+title: Create Child Merchant API - Hyundai
 deprecated: false
-hidden: false
+hidden: true
 metadata:
+  title: Create Child Merchant API - Hyundai
   robots: index
 ---
 This section describes how to create and onboard child merchants using the **Create Child Merchant** API as part of the Aggregator workflow.
 Creating a child merchant using this API involves the following steps: